Stability of sharp Fourier restriction to spheres: Acknowledgements

 \section{Acknowledgements}

 EC acknowledges support from FAPERJ - Brazil.
 GN\@ and DOS\@ are supported by the EPSRC New Investigator Award ``Sharp Fourier Restriction Theory'', grant no.\@ EP/T001364/1.
 DOS\@ acknowledges further partial support from the DFG under Germany's Excellence Strategy -- EXC-2047/1 -- 390685813.
-The authors are grateful to Dimitar Dimitrov, Felipe Gonçalves, Jo\~ao Pedro Ramos and Luis Vega for valuable discussions during the preparation of this work.
+The authors are grateful to Dimitar Dimitrov, Felipe Gonçalves, Jo\~ao Pedro Ramos and Luis Vega for insightful discussions during the preparation of this work. {The authors are also grateful to the anonymous referees for valuable suggestions}.